By Dark Sleuth

 (Source: KOIN News)

 On Sunday, February 24, 1980, a father and son were panning for gold in the Chelatchie Prairie area of north Clark County, Washington when they made a sad discovery.

-Investigators found the partial skeletal remains of an unidentified teenage girl in "dumping area near Fly Creek."
+Investigators found the partial skeletal remains of an unidentified teenage girl in a "dumping area near Fly Creek."
 Another source described the location as "a shallow grave... near Canyon Creek Road."

 The victim's intact skull was recovered, helping authorities generate facial reconstructions and chart her dental records.
 "Fly Creek" Jane Doe had "regularly visited the dentist and her mouth had some unique characteristics."
-This is suggestive of someone who had access to proper dental care while alive.

 "Fly Creek" Jane Doe had another unique and noticeable characteristic: "enlarged" or "well developed" neck muscles.
 According to The Doe Network case profile, this indicative that she may have been "an athlete or laborer."

 Sadly, because her remains were only partially recovered, authorities could not determine her height, weight or other identifying characteristics such as hair color and eye color.

 Her race has been described as "biracial," with The Doe Network elaborating that she, "was white, with possibly Asian or Native traits."